ahurta92/nwchem/notes1.md

 - Each user should have a .nwchemrc file to point to default data files, such as sets, psuedopotentials, and MD potentials
 -  Contents of default.nwchemrc file based on the above iformation should be:

+## Input File Structure

+input file reflects the internal structure of NW Chem

+At the beginning of a calculation NW chem determines:
+- how much memory to use
+- name of the database
+- whether it is a new or restarted job
+- where to put the scratch and permanent files

+NW Chem looks for start up directives

+The start-up directives are

+START
+RESTART
+SCRATCH_DIR
+PERMANENT_DIR
+MEMORY
+ECHO